Yeshivas Ner Yisroel of Toronto: History

 Meyer Lebovic and Rabbi Moshe Hochman were also involved.
 The yeshiva opened in September of that year with 12 students.
+The yeshiva was located on Finch Avenue for 27 years.
 The yeshiva has grown to approximately 130 students since then.
 It is no longer affiliated with Ner Yisroel in Baltimore.

 In 1964 Rabbi Yaakov Weinberg came from NIRC and assumed the post of Rosh Yeshiva until 1971.
 The yeshiva was next headed by Rabbi Naftali Friedler.
 The mantle of Rosh Yeshiva was then assumed by Rabbi Gavriel Ginsburg in 1988.